-Heft - verb.
+Heft: verb.
 To become accustomed and attached to an area of upland pasture.1

 Wisdom for a modern rootless age